religiosa1/DockerDecoderStream/README.md

     if (type === "stdout") {
       const text = stdoutDecoder.decode(payload, { stream: true });
     }
-    // Use separate decoders, as you can get mangled unicode chars, if they're spread between the chunks! if (type === "stderr") {
+    // Use separate decoders to prevent corruption of Unicode chars when they're spread across multiple chunks! if (type === "stderr") {
       const text = stderrDecoder.decode(payload, { stream: true });
     }
   })
   .on("end", (type, payload) => {
-    // Decoder can give partially read frame, if it was aborted in the middle of the stream's body if (type === "stdout") {
+    // Decoder may produce a partially read frame, if it was aborted in the middle of the stream's body if (type === "stdout") {
       const text = stdoutDecoder.decode(payload, { stream: false });
     }